2025 Sustainable in a Generation Report

 Governance

-We view governance not as a checklist but as a generational responsibility and take a long-term view in seeking to make an impact through our sustainability efforts and investments.
+We view governance not as a checklist but as a generational commitment, and take a long-term view in seeking to make an impact through our sustainability efforts and investments.

 Our approach is grounded in forward-looking stewardship that seeks impact over generations, ensuring our sustainability strategy remains resilient and future focused.
 Governance at Mars is deeply rooted in our Five Principles – Quality, Responsibility, Mutuality, Efficiency and Freedom.
 These principles serve as the foundation of our business and our governance model and reflect our commitment to leading with ethics and integrity to create the world we want for tomorrow.

 Learn More